hackerbayuniversity/Course/tasks/task-1/README.md

  Response: {status: success}
  ```

  - Create a POST API.
 POST API's are used to save data on the server.
 Take a request payload `{data: 'Any String'}`.
-Create a variable that's ourside API scope and saev the data there, once you're done doing that return the same data in the request.
+Create a variable that's outside API scope and save the data there, once you're done doing that return the same data in the request.

  ```
  Request Type: POST